Correcting Speaker Names in Transcripts

 You can do this during a live meeting or afterward on the recap.

-Every line from that speaker updates to the participant's name and avatar right away.
+Every line from that speaker updates to that person's name and avatar right away.
 There's no separate save step.

 Good to know

-• It applies to the whole meeting.
-Mapping a label reassigns all of that speaker's lines at once, not just the one you clicked.
+- It applies to the whole meeting.
+Naming a label reassigns all of that speaker's lines at once, not just the one you clicked.

-• It keeps working for the rest of the meeting.
-New lines from a mapped speaker come in already attributed.
+- It keeps working for the rest of the meeting.
+New lines from a named speaker come in already attributed.

-• You can change it.
-Reassign a label to a different participant and the lines move over.
+- You can change it.
+Reassign a label to a different person and the lines move over.

-• It syncs.
-If a teammate has the same meeting open, your change shows up on their screen too.
+- It syncs.
+If a teammate has the same meeting open, your change shows up on their screen too, without a reload.

 Why a speaker stays unlabeled

-A label like "Mic Speaker 1" just means Groupthink heard a distinct voice it couldn't match to a name on its own — usually someone dialing in on a shared line or a device whose audio doesn't carry a participant name.
-Assign it yourself and it's fixed for good.
+A label like "Mic Speaker 1" just means Groupthink heard a distinct voice it couldn't match to a name on its own, usually someone dialing in on a shared line or a device whose audio doesn't carry a participant name.
+Name it yourself and it's fixed for good.

 Overlapping speech, heavy background noise, or a room mic picking up several people can also blur who's speaking.
 A headset or dedicated microphone gives the cleanest separation.
 See Known Issues for more on transcription accuracy.